Written by Adam McIlroy.

 The processing time for each type of support payment can vary.
 For the Funeral Support Payment, the DWP will aim to process your claim within 13 days of applying.
 For the Bereavement Support Payment, the government will try to process your claim within a few weeks.
 In order to get the full amount, you should apply within three months of your partner’s death.

-According to the UK government website, through the Funeral Expenses Payment you could receive a money towards the following:
+According to the UK government website, the Funeral Expenses Payment (sometimes known as the DWP funeral grant) can help cover the following funeral costs:

 Please bear in mind that, if the person who died had a funeral plan, you can only get up to £120 to help pay for items not covered by their plan.
 With the Bereavement Support Payment, however, the most you can get is £3,500 in a one-off payment, or 18 monthly instalments of £350.